National Geological Screening for a GDF - Bristol and Gloucester region

 Our work shows that we may find a suitable geological setting for a GDF in most of this subregion.

-Rock can be seen at the surface in this subregion at rocky outcrops such as Glastonbury Tor and in man-made excavations such as quarries or road cuttings.
-However, some deep boreholes and geophysical investigations, give us an understanding of the rocks present and their distribution.
+Rock can be seen at the surface in some of the subregion such as the cliffs along the western edge of the Cotswolds and in man-made excavations such as quarries or road cuttings.
+Combined with some deep boreholes and geophysical investigations, this gives us an understanding of the rocks present and their distribution.

 For further information, read the report below.